 How to Apply:

 What to Expect:

-- Once the application is sent in, ND EPSCoR notifies the company of the proposal award status.
+- Once the application is submitted, the ND EPSCoR State Office notifies the company of the proposal award status.

 Note: In instances where student hires are selected prior to a request for funding, steps 2-4 are not necessary.